Increase in demand for California building trades workers on refinery jobs

 Local 92 is about 1,000 members strong and offers the standard national boilermaker apprenticeship program, which typically trains up to 40 members at a time for the union hall.
 The four-year, 6,000-hour apprenticeship program covers a range of welding processes, materials and certifications.
 Areas covered include MIG, TIG, flux-cored and stick welding on carbon and stainless steel; rigging; cutting; safety; and pipe-specific training.
 To become a journeyman, an apprentice must also complete 48 self-study lessons, 21 on-the-job training modules and a minimum of 144 hours per year of classroom instruction.

 The union serves a number of industries, including oil refineries; shipbuilding; and coal, natural gas and nuclear power plants.
-Local 92 focuses on quality, safety and meeting critical deadlines, with the aim of filling the needs of contractors and their customers in the most cost-effective way.
+Local 92 focuses on quality, safety and meeting critical deadlines.
+Their ultimate goal is to fill the needs of contractors and their customers in the most cost-effective way.

 A major contractor in the Local 92 region recently converted to advanced wire processes for welding in the field — including Regulated Metal Deposition (RMD®) from Miller Electric Mfg.
 LLC — and reaped significant productivity benefits that help meet or beat critical project schedules.
 RMD, a modified short-circuit MIG process, provides much faster travel speeds and eliminates back purge on some alloys, saving time and money for the contractor, while allowing operators to produce consistent high-quality welds.
 Those were eye-opening benefits for Local 92 leaders.

-In addition, union leaders wanted to remain at the forefront of the welding technology being used by contractors, so members are best prepared for where the industry is heading, Davila said.
+In addition, union leaders wanted to remain at the forefront of the welding technology contractors are using, so members can be prepared for where the industry is heading, Davila said.
 Training in new technologies and processes helps increase the demand for Local 92’s labor pool.
-It also utilizes the welding skills members already have, while training them in a different way to be more successful with the advanced welding technology.
+It also utilizes the welding skills members already have, while training them to be more successful with the advanced welding technology.

 Conversion to more productive processes

-To help satisfy the growing demand for skilled workers and to stay in front of changing technology, Local 92 began using the Miller® PipeWorx 350 FieldPro™ system for skilled labor training programs.
+To stay in front of changing technology, Local 92 began using the Miller® PipeWorx 350 FieldPro™ system for training programs.
 Members train on the FieldPro to gain certification in pulsed MIG and RMD welding processes.
-They are required to pass a 6G TIG root pass heavy wall tube test before they can begin training on the PipeWorx system.
+Local 92 requires them to pass a 6G TIG root pass heavy wall tube test before they can begin training on the PipeWorx system.

-While a few members were reluctant to change from the traditional welding processes and the way things were previously done, the ease-of-use of the machines and the high-quality welds they can achieve with the advanced processes quickly won members over, Davila said.
+A few members were reluctant to change from the traditional welding processes and the way things were previously done.
+But the ease-of-use of the machines and the high-quality welds they can achieve quickly won members over, Davila said.

 With a modified short-circuit MIG process such as RMD, the welding system anticipates and controls the short circuit, then reduces the welding current to create a consistent metal transfer.
 Precisely controlled metal transfer provides uniform droplet deposition, making it easier for the welding operator to control the puddle.
-Advanced welding processes such as pulsed MIG or RMD also are more forgiving to variations in stickout and result in a calm, stable arc, which is easier for operators to control.
+Advanced welding processes such as pulsed MIG or RMD also are more forgiving to variations in stickout.
+They also result in a calm, stable arc, which is easier for operators to control.

-These processes also provide increased productivity and efficiency by way of travel speeds that are three to four times those of TIG or stick welding.
-On some alloys, the advanced wire weld procedures allow for no back purge, resulting in saved operator time and material costs and improved productivity.
+These processes also provide travel speeds that are three to four times those of TIG or stick welding.
+On some alloys, advanced wire procedures allow for no back purge, resulting in saved operator time and material costs.

-Where previously the root pass on P91 pipe was TIG welded and required a back purge, Local 92 is now training members using RMD for the root pass without a purge, followed by solid wire pulsed MIG for the remaining passes.
+Previously, operators TIG welded the root pass on P91 pipe with a back purge.
+Today, Local 92 is training members using RMD for the root pass without a purge.
+This is followed by solid wire pulsed MIG for the remaining passes.
 This saves tremendous time and consumable costs, Davila said.

 Technologies and processes that make it easier for skilled welders to become trained — and that make it easier to complete quality work in less time on the jobsite — are important for the industry as it faces the growing welding operator shortage.